Cross-Origin Resource Sharing (CORS)

 cors subresource to the bucket

-cors configuration on a bucket has two rules,
+cors configuration on a bucket has three rules,

 The first rule allows cross-origin PUT, POST, and DELETE requests from the

 https://www.example1.comorigin.
 The rule also allows all headers in a preflight OPTIONS request through the

 In response to any preflight OPTIONS request, Amazon S3 will return any requested

-The second rule allows cross-origin GET requests from all origins.
+The third rule allows cross-origin GET requests from all origins.
 The '*' wildcard character refers to all origins.

 <CORSConfiguration> <CORSRule> <AllowedOrigin>http://www.example1.com</AllowedOrigin> <AllowedMethod>PUT</AllowedMethod> <AllowedMethod>POST</AllowedMethod> <AllowedMethod>DELETE</AllowedMethod> <AllowedHeader>*</AllowedHeader> </CORSRule> <CORSRule> <AllowedOrigin>http://www.example2.com</AllowedOrigin> <AllowedMethod>PUT</AllowedMethod> <AllowedMethod>POST</AllowedMethod> <AllowedMethod>DELETE</AllowedMethod> <AllowedHeader>*</AllowedHeader> </CORSRule> <CORSRule> <AllowedOrigin>*</AllowedOrigin> <AllowedMethod>GET</AllowedMethod> </CORSRule> </CORSConfiguration>